-An employer should support the right of their employees to use their rest breaks to relax and wind down in whatever way they see fit, within reason.
-This can lead to greater productivity, especially for former smokers who are using vaping to lessen their addiction to nicotine.
+Within reason, an employer should support the right of their employees to use their rest breaks to relax and wind down in whatever way they see fit.
+This can lead to greater productivity, especially for former smokers who are using vaping to control or reduce their addiction to nicotine.

-Increasing productivity and reducing break times by allowing workers to vape at their workstations is a viable option, but the views of neighbouring staff members should be considered if the exhaled vapour is considered a nuisance.
+Increasing productivity and reducing break times by allowing workers to vape at their workstations is a viable option, but the views of neighbouring colleagues should be considered if the exhaled vapour is considered a nuisance.

-Prohibiting Vaping at Work
+Prohibiting Vaping

 Bystanders are exposed to potential health risks with the possibility that vaping produces exposure to toxic substances and the associated risk to others.
-This can especially be concerning for vulnerable members of staff such as pregnant women or those with respiratory disorders.
+This can be especially concerning for vulnerable members of staff such as pregnant women or those with respiratory disorders.